Newcastle, UK

 Restaurants & Hotels

 Newcastle's Quayside restaurants, the growing food scene on Dean Street, and hotels like the Vermont and Malmaison create demand for background live music.
 Jazz, soul, and acoustic acts work well in these settings.
-Sage Gateshead's presence has raised the bar for live music quality across the region.
+The Glasshouse's presence has raised the bar for live music quality across the region.
 Pay ranges from £80 for a solo act to £350+ for a quality trio.
 Folk and traditional acts offer a distinctive North East flavour for special events.

 What Does a Band Cost in Newcastle?